WARS Trading Card Game: Novels

 In 2010, company Grail Quest Books received the license to publish books based on the series under the umbrella title WARS: The Battle of Phobos.
 Originally, three were supposed to be published, but only two would end up being put out before the series was cancelled.

 The license was eventually reverted to Arcbeatle Press, who began to publish their own novels under the WARSONG logo.
 This was inspired by president and owner James Wylder, who is a noted fan of the series and worked with Grail Quest when they had the license.

 Arcbeatle's first book was originally supposed to be published in 2021.
 However, due to the COVID-19 pandemic, it was delayed.
+Post COVID, the company would re-release the first two novels published by Grail Quest under the WARSONG line, before publishing the final intended book of the saga in 2023.